michaelxwang/michaelxwang.github.io/cat/tax/_posts/2019-12-22-roth-back-door.md

 <img src="/assets/images/20210105-basic-backdoor-Roth-IRA.jpg">

-We hold these truths to be self-evident that

-- Everyone can contribute to traditional IRA, even Bill Gates if he likes, it is just how much one can deduct from her income, zero, partial, or the full amount.
+We hold these truths to be self-evident: everyone can contribute to a traditional IRA, even Bill Gates, if he likes.
+It is merely a matter of how much one can deduct from their income - zero, partial, or the full amount.

+On the other hand, contributions to the Roth IRA are limited by income with phaseouts:

+- $218,000 (Y2023) for Married Filing Jointly, Qualifying Widow(er) with Dependent Child
+- $138,000 (Y2023) for Single, Head of Household
+- $000,000 (Y2023) for Married Filing Separately (living with spouse)

-- Everyone can put money to ROTH IRA, even Bill Gates if he likes, it is just a matter that it is done through "front door" (direct contribution) or "back door" (conversion).
+However, everyone can convert to a Roth IRA from a traditional IRA, even Bill Gates, if he likes.
+It is just a matter of whether it is done through the "front door" (direct contribution) or the "back door" (conversion).
+You can also go through the back door while the front door is open to you.

 How do you contribute to ROTH IRA via "back door"?
 Here is the run book: